xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/config.md

 ```

 !!! tip
-    You can use [setup objects](setup-object.md) instead of custom junit extensions for test environment setup
+    You can use [setup objects](setup-object.md) instead of custom JUnit extensions for test environment setup